Justice

 Recent budget investments

-Budget 2021 provided $11 million in funding, until March 2024, to support Indigenous-led community engagement and collaboration between Indigenous groups and the government, as a first step towards developing an Indigenous Justice Strategy.
+Budget 2021 provided $24.2 million in funding, until March 2024, towards the Indigenous Justice Strategy to support engagement with Indigenous communities and organizations as a first step towards developing an Indigenous Justice Strategy in Canada.
+Of this, $11 million was allocated to support Indigenous-led engagements.

 Recent progress